 To give you an idea of how large the island is, it would take just over an hour to ride around the island if you didn’t stop (but of course you will stop many times and probably spend a whole day doing it).

-Contrary to what Richard says in The Islands of Taiwan, the rental companies on Orchid Island require an international license or a local Taiwanese one.
+Contrary to what Richard says in The Islands of Taiwan, the rental companies on Orchid Island, including the above Klook deal, require an international license or a local Taiwanese one.
 One from your home country won’t do.
 One of us didn’t have one and they wouldn’t rent to him.
 However, if you really want to try, you can ask your guesthouse to help you rent one.

 One reader also says he found a place on the island that was willing to; you just have to ask around.
 But riding without a proper license obvious comes with its own risks.